|Guide||♦||5 Triplogs||Mine 0||0 Topics|

 Short on Trail, Long on History

 Safford Freeman was born in Georgia on Dec 13 1893.
 Freeman moved to Tucson in 1926 and in 1930 applied for a homestead.
-He was granted 640 acres covering an area both east and west of present day Spanish Trail.
+He was granted 640 acres covering an area both east and west of the present-day Spanish Trail.
 He built a 24 x 20 Adobe house where he and his wife Viola (1896) and their 3 children lived (Off and on, also had a house in Tucson).
 In 1952 Freeman sold 502 acres to the US department of interior and this land is now part of Saguaro National Park.
 Safford retired from the Southern Pacific Railroad in 1959 and died in 1968.
 His wife died in 1991.
 Some of his relatives still live in Tucson.
 Freeman Road is named after him.
-This is a real short summary of Safford Freeman, for a more complete story along with photos check out the internet.
+This is a really short summary of Safford Freeman, for a more complete story along with photos check out the internet.